Aradhana0201/CGL-Scheduling-Screen/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-It was an project for my internship at TATA Steel.
+It is an project for my internship at TATA Steel.
 The objective of the project was to "Develop a CGL-Scheduling Screen" for Cold Rolling Mill.
 Through this project I learned about ReactJS and implemented it to develop the screen.
 Throughout this internship I learned about: